groggero95/tsca/REPORT.md

 $ cd test
 ```

-It contains a set of python test programs which implement reliable versions of the very same C functions listed in C (section [Operations](#operations)).
+It contains a set of python test programs which implement reliable versions of the very same C functions listed above (section [Operations](#operations)).
 To run the tests on the `bigint` library, type first the command with the `-h` flag, to access the help window:

 ```bash
 # Comparisons: